 When chemical staining is an issue, consider the color of the chemical stain.
 The easiest way to keep your floor looking new is to pigment the floor the same color as the chemical stains.
 Again, a red stain will show on a gray floor, but on a red floor it will be much less noticeable.
+Not only can imperfections be hidden by epoxy floor colors, but they can also be hidden with different media that can be broadcasted into an epoxy floor.
 Not only can imperfections be hidden by color, but they can also be hidden with different media that can be broadcasted into an epoxy floor.
 This media consists of things like quartz sand and vinyl flake.
 Think of this media like a “Where’s Waldo” book.
 The quartz and flake creates a mosaic that distracts the eye from dirt, stains, and imperfections that would usually be very noticeable on a solid color floor.

-Although a polymer floor system will almost always improve your current situation, it is important to factor what system and color can make your floor as aesthetically-pleasing as possible for as long as possible.
+Although a polymer floor system will almost always improve your current situation, it is important to factor what system and what epoxy floor colors can make your floor as aesthetically-pleasing as possible for as long as possible.